-Evaluations at UNODC are undertaken according to the Norms and Standards for Evaluation developed by the United Nations Evaluation Group (UNEG), ensuring thereby the main principles of good evaluation practice: 1. independence and impartiality; 2.transparency, participatory and inclusive; 3. robust methodological approach; 4. utilization focused; and, 5. ethically conducted.
+Evaluations at UNODC are undertaken according to the Norms and Standards for Evaluation developed by the United Nations Evaluation Group (UNEG), ensuring the main principles of good evaluation practice: 1. independence and impartiality; 2. transparency, participatory and inclusive; 3. robust methodological approach; 4. utilization focused; and, 5. ethically conducted.

 The Independent Evaluation Section at UNODC (IES) coordinates with other evaluation functions in the UN system through active participation in UNEG, contributing thereby to the continuous development of the standard and norm-setting network of UNEG.